 Nearly a century of craftsmanship

-Bunkoya Oozeki got its start 94 years ago in the bustling, working-class Tokyo neighborhood of Mukojima.
-It is now 2021, and we have remained a leatherworking shop in the many generations since our founding.
+Bunkoya Oozeki got its start over 90 years ago in the bustling, working-class Tokyo neighborhood of Mukojima.
+We have remained a leatherworking shop in the many generations since our founding.

 Since our founding in 1927, we have remained utterly steadfast in our traditional methods.
 We still start with pure white cow leather, which we emboss, hand-color brushstroke by brushstroke, antique with lacquer and a botanical powder made from wild rice spores, and then finish by hand.